Star Trek Enterprise (ENT) Season 2

 B&B have crossed the line this time.
 In more than one respect.
 Regarding continuity, we had several major breaches before, but there was always some sort of loophole to allow fans to make up twisted theories why various events or inventions would not interfere with established facts.
 Not that I would concur with cheap tricks like not mentioning the names of the Ferengi or Borg, but at least it showed that they still cared.
 From now, they won't.
 Why bother about Romulans, who are supposed to be at war with Earth, if you can have the much cooler Klingons and pull some mysterious aliens like the Xindi off the hat?
 Everything's possible from now.
 But what concerns me even more, is Enterprise's "bold new direction".
 Quite obviously it's a militaristic one.
 Not that I would be generally opposed to that kind of storyline.
 DS9 was quite successful with something along these lines.
 But I think it is simply indecent to exploit people's feelings after 9/11 like that.
 I support self-defense in the real world as well as in Star Trek, but linked to events in the real world in such a strong way, the episode seems to me specifically like a promotion for George Bush's "crusade" against the evil.
 With the Vulcans playing the part of "Old Europe".
 The only ironic undertone in this respect is the reason for the Xindi attack, that they have done it in preemptive self-defense.
 I assume that this is a hidden message and I hope it has reached the audience.

 On a side note, this was the last time the show had "Faith of the Heart" with the old main theme.
-Some fans were complaining about the optimistic and decidedly retro lyrics from the very beginning, instead of paying attention to good stories and to continuity.
+Some fans were complaining about the optimistic lyrics and the retro guitar sound from the very beginning, instead of paying attention to good stories and to continuity.
 They have won.
-Enjoy the "bold new direction" and most likely some patriotic march as the main theme!
+Enjoy the "bold new direction" and most likely some patriotic March as the main theme!